-Mrs N Hall
+Mrs N Hall Headteacher Date: May 2025

-Headteacher

-Date: October 2022

-Mr D Hall

-Chair of governors
+Mr D Hall Chair of governors Date: May 2025

-Date: October 2022

-Last updated: October 2022
+Review date: May 2026

 Contents:

 Statement of intent

 - 1. Legal framework

 - 2. Definitions

 - 3. Roles and responsibilities

 - 4. Types of child-on-child abuse

 - 5. A whole-school approach to tackling child-on-child abuse

 - 6. Protecting pupils with increased vulnerability to child-on-child abuse

 - 7. Channels for pupils to report abuse

 - 8. Staff identifying and reporting concerns

 - 9. Handling allegations of abuse against pupils

 - 10. Monitoring and review